-Laws 2016, Chapter 2 made a number of changes to the PSPRS, establishing a defined contribution plan, modifying its defined benefit plan and making changes to the PSPRS Board of Directors.
+Laws 2016, Chapter 2 made a number of changes to the PSPRS, establishing a defined contribution plan, modifying its defined benefit plan, increasing the number of members of and selection criteria for the PSPRS Board of Trustees from seven to nine, and outlining Board fiduciary obligations and duties.
+The measure also created the PSPRS Advisory Committee to serve as a liaison between the Board, members and employers of the PSPRS.
 The measure included a conditional enactment clause, which meant that certain provisions would not become effective unless approved by the voters at a special election conducted on May 17, 2016.
 (The measure passed.)

 Laws 2017, Chapter 235 established the Public Safety Employer Risk Pool consisting of any employer of an eligible group with 250 or fewer active members who were hired before July 1, 2017.
 The measure was drafted in response to legislation enacted in 2016, which included a number of reforms to PSPRS and included a requirement for the PSPRS Board to provide recommendations to the Legislature by February 15, 2017.
 See also Laws 2016, Chapter 2.